-m) Any environmental problems associated with the disposal of waste, n) Any increase demands on resources (natural or otherwise) that are, or are likely to become, in short supply, o) Any cumulative environmental effect with other existing or likely future activities,
+m) Any environmental problems associated with the disposal of waste, n) Any increase demands on resources (natural or otherwise) that are, or are likely to become, in short supply.

 During the demolition and construction works, the waste will be contained as outlined in I) above.
 There are no environmental problems associated with the disposal measures.